Pragyan (festival)

-Pragyan, NIT Trichy is the technical festival of the National Institute of Technology, Tiruchirappalli.
+Pragyan, NIT Trichy is the annual techno-managerial festival of the National Institute of Technology, Tiruchirappalli.
 Since its inception in 2005, it has been held every year over a period of three and a half days during the months of January, February, or March.
 Every year, participants from a number of colleges across the country take part in various events conducted as a part of Pragyan, making it one of the largest techno-managerial fests in India.
 It is also the first student-run organisation in the world and the third overall, next only to the London Olympics and Manchester United to get an ISO 20121:2012 certification for Sustainable Event Management.
 It also holds the ISO 9001:2015 certification for Quality Management Systems.

 History and growth

 In 2005, the staff and students of NIT Trichy collaborated to create Pragyan as a technical festival attracting innovation from across the state.
 Pragyan has since expanded to include teams from over 60 countries taking part in the online events.
 In recent years, up to 700 volunteers have worked in hosting the event.